GfSE/SAF-Specification/stakeholders.md

 * What are the planned architectural means for risk mitigation?
 * What are the scenarios a system function is utilized in?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
-* What is the System Boundary definition?
 * What is the cost for each required function?
 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the necessary response time for an interface or a service?
 * What is the priority of each function?
+* What is the system boundary definition?
 * What is the time schedule for delivering the functions?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?

+  ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
-* Which information is exchanged between the system and external entitys?
+* Which information is exchanged between the system and external entities?
 * Which physical items the SOI is built of?
 * Who are the Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
 # Customer
-Definition - Customer (also Acquirer): organization or person that receives a product or service, [ISO/IEC 15288:2015 –Systems engineering - System life-cycle processes]
+Definition - Customer (also Acquirer): organization or person that receives a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
 The Customer is an organization or person that receives a product.
 Examples: Consumer, client, end user, retailer, beneficiary, and purchaser.
 A customer can be internal or external to the organization.
 Customer is a broader reference than Acquirer, operator, or user and includes those roles as well as others.
 However, the Customer provides the funding.

 ## Concern